The Body Shop: Community Trade

 Launched in 1987, the Body Shop's Community Trade programme was based on the practice of trading with communities in need and giving them a fair price for natural ingredients or handcrafts, including Brazil nut oil, sesame seed oil, honey, and shea butter.
 The first Community Trade product was a wooden roller, supplied by a small community in southern India, Teddy Exports, which continued to be a key Community Trade supplier.

 Fair trade activists have criticised the programme: "The company...displayed claims...to pay fairer prices to the Third World poor but covered less than a fraction of 1 percent of its turnover", wrote Paul Vallely, the former chair of Traidcraft, in the obituary for Anita Roddick published in The Independent.

 The Body Shop regularly invited employees and stakeholders to visit Community Trade suppliers to see the benefits that the programme has brought to communities and Body Shop products.

 As part of the Community Trade programme, the Body Shop undertook periodic social audits of its sourcing activities through Ecocert.

 A campaign by Christian Peacemaker Team protested the alleged role of the Body Shop in purchasing palm oil from Daabon, a third-party supplier in Colombia, who forcefully evicted 123 families from their land at Las Pavas on 14 July 2009.
 The Body Shop initially denied intentionally purchasing palm oil from the area but later dropped Daabon as a supplier after the company failed to provide proof that it was not involved in the land seizures.

 Policy on animal testing

 The Body Shop has campaigned to end animal testing in cosmetics alongside animal cruelty NGO Cruelty Free International (CFI) since 1989.
 The company's products are non-animal tested and are certified cruelty-free by CFI's Leaping Bunny logo.

 In June 2017, the Body Shop and CFI launched Forever Against Animal Testing, its largest-ever campaign, aimed at banning animal testing in cosmetics everywhere and forever.

 In October 2009, the Body Shop received a lifetime achievement award from the RSPCA in Britain, in recognition of its uncompromised policy, which ensures ingredients are not tested on animals by its suppliers.

 In 2021, the Body Shop announced that all its products would be certified vegan by the Vegan Society as of the end of 2023.
 The process was completed in January 2024.
+However, the Body Shop quietly reneged on this promise in August 2025, when it contacted the Vegan Society, stating, "The Body Shop is bringing back a carefully considered number of products, including some with non-vegan ingredients, directly in response to our consumers' voices... the removal of non-vegan ingredients, such as beeswax and honey, impacted our customers' enjoyment of some of our products.
+The large majority of our products will continue to be vegan, all of our products will remain vegetarian, and all will continue to be certified by Cruelty Free International".